Written by Anja Duricic |

 While benchmarking, combined with a multi-tenant use case, is one of the tougher challenges BI tools face, GoodData has several capabilities in place to support this increasingly in-demand feature.
 Whether opting for an aggregated solution with a custom, end-to-end implementation on top of GoodData’s data warehouse or choosing to perform the transformations in your existing data warehouse (e.g., Azure, Snowflake, BigQuery, etc.) this step is fairly easy to perform.
 Like GoodData, Power BI is quite similar in this regard.
 However, where GoodData differentiates, is the combination of the other two capabilities that can support the benchmarking use case: the logical data model (LDM) and lifecycle management (LCM), also discussed in the previous blog post.

 LCM provides you with full control over which data is going to be available to each of your customers or business partners, therefore effectively eliminating the risk of unintended audiences being able to see the data.
 The LDM allows you to adjust your data model by adding the aggregated data to the existing datasets, making them available to your customers or business partners.
 Depending on the configuration and functionality of your data model, this data could then be filtered by any attributes of the end user’s choosing.
 Ultimately, this enables you to monetize your data, with a comparison against benchmarks in individual territories, countries, or industries becoming the reason for customers to buy your analytics-based product or upgrade to a higher tier.

 Ready To Try GoodData?

 See for yourself how GoodData compares to Power BI and build a proof of concept with your own data sample.
-Register for GoodData Free and start building your first GoodData data insights, commitment-free.
+Start your free trial and begin building your first GoodData data insights, commitment-free.
 Or schedule a demo with GoodData experts who will walk you through all of GoodData’s capabilities and answer any questions you may have.